 I recommend cutting a stem with two or three leaves (no more than that or they’ll require too much energy to grow).
 Cut about 3 inches below the first leaf.
 This will give your new plant a short stem and enough leaves to sustain it.
 Choose a few of the healthiest leaves on your plant to take for your cutting.
 Don’t worry, they will grow back after you cut them.
 Use a clean, sharp tool to take your cutting and immediately place it into water.

 Step Three: Use a Rooting Hormone

 Purchase a rooting hormone like this one to help your plant grow new roots more quickly.
 Follow the directions on the bottle and dip your stem in once before placing in water or soil.

-Step Four: Place in Bright Place
+Step Four: Place in a Bright Place

-Place your rooting system in a bright place without direct sunlight and check it every few days to make sure it has enough water and light.
+Place your rooting system in a bright place without direct sunlight, and check it every few days to make sure it has enough water and light.
 Replace the water with clean, chlorine-free water at room temperature if it looks dirty or cloudy.

 Step Five: Wait One Month